The 2020 Melbourne International Comedy Festival will take place from 25 March to 19 April 2020.

 You can purchase tickets online via the website, by phone, or, in person at one of our Box Office locations.
 Click here for all the details.

-To stay up to date with show and on-sale announcements, sign up to receive our email newsletter.
+To stay up to date with show and on-sale announcements, sign up to receive our e-newsletter.

-The Gala is the Comedy Festival's most popular event and often sells out within hours of tickets going on sale.
+The 2020 Gala is sold out.
+It is the Comedy Festival's most popular event and often sells out within hours of tickets going on sale.
 The best way to get tickets is to join our mailing list to be the first to find out exactly when and where the Gala goes on sale.
 Due to the popularity of the Gala, and its status as a fundraising event for Oxfam, we do not set aside tickets for corporate sales.

 Most shows are not age restricted and those that are will be listed as such in the Program Guide.
 As we don't know how your children will react or what you feel is appropriate for them, it's difficult for us to recommend particular shows.
 Please be aware, however, that comedy shows can contain course language, nudity or 'blue' themes.
 Our best advice is to browse the Program Guide and reviews to gauge the content of shows.